 The world of product management is rapidly changing.
 It is more data driven than ever before.
 There is no doubt that data is impacting most jobs.
 But this is amplified for product managers, especially if they work for an emerging software company.
-Being a PM at an early-stage company has never been more challenging.
+Being a product manager at an early-stage company has never been more challenging.

 But if you get the role and product right, it is the best job on Earth.

 So, how do you help your software offering stand out in a crowded market?
 It is straightforward when you think about it.
 You need a strategy that combines a specific vision with the quantifiable metrics to measure your progress.
-To be successful, you must know where you are going, and if you are getting closer or have arrived.
+To be successful, you must know where you are going and if you are getting closer or have arrived.

 But this growth did not happen by accident.
 We look at how our business is doing against our goals each week and measure how well we are responding to our customers every day.
 We also speak with hundreds of product managers and teams each week about their strategies and roadmaps.
-This gives us a sense for how leading teams measure their own progress.
+This gives us a sense of how leading teams measure their own progress.

 So, now we know that every business needs a vision and clear goals.
 But how do you know which metrics you should be tracking?
 Which ones are right for your unique business?